 Report cards are issued quarterly as indicated on the TLA school calendar.
-Conferences are scheduled at each of these times for parents/guardians and teachers to discuss the scholar's progress.
+Conferences are scheduled the first three quarters of the year for parents/guardians and teachers to discuss the scholar's progress.
 Award programs will occur at the end of each quarter, and families are invited to attend.
 Notifications with dates and times will be sent out in advance.